DSA Arrays Hashing TypeScript

 function groupAnagrams(strs):

-groupedAnagrams = {}
+group = {}

-for each string str of strs:
+for each string s of strs:

-if key not in groupedAnagrams:
+if signature not in group:

-groupedAnagrams[key] = []
+group[signature] = []

-return values of groupedAnagrams
+return values of group

 Complexity

-- Time: 𝑂(𝑛 ⋅ 𝑘 log 𝑘) 𝑛 number of strings in the input list 𝑘 is the length of the string.
-Since we need to sort each string in the input list of 𝑛 strings.
+- Time: where is the number of strings in the input list and is the maximum length of a string.
+Sorting each string takes , and we do this for all strings.

 TypeScript (Optimal 🎯)